Modulation-induced long-range magnon bound states in one-dimensional optical lattices: Floquet spectrum analysis

 \section{Floquet spectrum analysis}

-There is only NN interaction in the Hamiltonian~\eqref{drivenmagnonmodel}.
+Only NN antiferromagnetic interaction ($\Delta>0$) is considered in the Hamiltonian~(\ref{drivenmagnonmodel}), while our conclusions can easily be extended to the corresponding ferromagnetic one ($\Delta<0$) due to the related symmetry analysis~\cite{WLiu2019}.
 The interplay between NN interaction and time modulation makes it possible to induce long-range bound states.
 To understand how the long-range bound states come from, we need to analyze the Floquet spectrum and the quasieigenstates.
 There are two equivalent ways to calculate the Floquet-Bloch spectrum, one is in the time domain and the other is in the frequency domain.

-In the subsection~\ref{Sec31} and \ref{Sec32}, we will respectively analyze how the the Floquet spectrum changes with $\Delta$ in the time and frequency domains in the high-frequency region.
+In the following sections, we aim to study the modulation-induced NNN bound state and give an effective picture for its coexistence and competition with the original NN bound state.
+In the subsection~\ref{Sec31} and \ref{Sec32}, we will respectively analyze how the Floquet spectrum changes with $\Delta$ in time and frequency domains in the high-frequency region.
+However, in addition to the NNN bound states, our system can also be modulated to induce other bound states.
+In~\ref{appendixA}, we give a brief discussion on the modulation-induced bound state with relative distance at three and four sites.